henfrydls/PVsolar/README.md

   <h3 align="center">PVsolar</h3>

   <p align="center">
-    Program able to help distribute solar panels into an inverter MPPT inputs and estimate amount of solar panels needed to supply a users demand based on location.
+    A graphical user interface (GUI) able to help distribute solar panels into an inverter MPPT inputs and estimate amount of solar panels needed to supply a user demand based on location.
     <br />
     <a href="#getting-started">Installation</a>
     ·